José Luis García-López: Career

-Other works by García-López include Atari Force, Road to Perdition, Deadman, and various DC superheroes.
+Other works by García-López include Road to Perdition, Deadman, and various DC superheroes.
 His work on the DC series Twilight received an Eisner Award nomination.
 His work on the Cinder and Ashe limited series was praised by ComicsAlliance in 2014 which noted "His characters are never in a static position; they’re always stretching, or crunched up, or twisting.
 There is constant dramatic content in their movements."

 During his exclusive contract with DC Comics, he has been responsible for penciling the style guides used by the company to provide official artwork for merchandise licences around the world.
-García-López illustrated the 1982 guide, still used today as part of a DC Comics retro line, a 1992 guide focused on the Batman Returns movie, the Superman related guides from 1991, 1994, and 2006, and other DC Universe guides in 1998, 2004, and 2012.
+García-López illustrated the 1982 guide, still used today as part of a DC Comics retro line, a 1992 guide focused on Batman Returns, the Superman related guides from 1991, 1994, and 2006, and other DC Universe guides in 1998, 2004, and 2012.
+The 1982 guide was reprinted for the general public in 2024 by Standards Manual.

 His 2000s work includes JLA: Classified and a 2009 story arc in Batman Confidential which introduced the King Tut character.
 He drew the Metal Men story in Wednesday Comics which was written by Dan DiDio.
 In 2011, he drew one of the stories in The Spirit #17.
 DC Comics published a collection of his Superman stories in Adventure of Superman: José Luis García-López in 2013.
-He and Len Wein produced a comics adaptation of a Two-Face story written by Harlan Ellison originally intended for the Batman television series.
+He and Len Wein produced a comics adaptation of a Two-Face story that was written by Harlan Ellison and originally intended for the Batman television series.
 García-López drew the "Actionland!" chapter in Action Comics #1000 (June 2018) and the Superman story in DC Nation #0 (July 2018).